 Recent studies treating metastatic melanoma are looking at combinations of two or more drugs to improve response rates and overall survival.
-In October 2015, the FDA granted accelerated approval of nivolumab (Opdivo®) in combination with ipilimumab (Yervoy®), for the treatment of patients with unresectable or metastatic melanoma who have the BRAF V600 mutation.
-Accelerated approval means early trial results indicated an advantage to combining these therapies and fulfilled an unmet medical need; however, additional follow-up from larger studies will need to be reviewed by the FDA before this combination receives full approval.
-Combining therapies may result in better efficacy but at present also appear to result in more serious side effects.
-Many more clinical trials are underway to determine how to combine drugs, when to use them and how to identify patients who will respond to these approaches.
+For example, in 2015, the FDA granted accelerated approval of nivolumab (Opdivo®) in combination with ipilimumab (Yervoy®), for the treatment of patients with unresectable or metastatic melanoma who have the BRAF V600 mutation.
+This drug combination was later given full approval for unresectable or stage IV melanomas more broadly.